What kind of RABBI will you be?

 Rabbi Ben Barer`18

 Rabbi as…Torah enthusiast, guide, listening ear, teacher, text person (a la Heschel,) mentor, role model, scholar, father, cheerleader.

 High School Jewish Text Teacher, Charles E. Smith Jewish Day School in Rockville, MD.

-He live in Washington, D.C. with my wife Deborah and two kids.
+He lives in Washington, D.C. with his wife Deborah and two kids.

 Rabbi Laura Bellows`18

 Rabbi as…movement builder, public ritual designer, Jewish climate content consultant, network weaver, interfaith collaborator.

 Director of Spiritual Activism and Education at Dayenu: A Jewish Call to Climate Action, Boston, MA